yochaigal/cairn/barebones/rules/barebones-procedures.md

 ## Downtime Actions

-The following activities represent some of the most common **Downtime Actions** a players can choose.
+The following activities represent some of the most common **Downtime Actions** a player can choose.
 The **Warden** can also create custom actions based on the needs of play.

 ### Research